tcmmichaelb139/.dotfiles/README.md

 <details>
 <summary> Extra Setup for M1 </summary>

-If you are getting the response: `In included file: __float128 is not supported on this target`
+If you are getting the response (in nvim): `In included file: __float128 is not supported on this target`

 Comment out the lines in `/opt/homebrew/Cellar/gcc/12.2.0/bin/../lib/gcc/current/gcc/aarch64-apple-darwin22/12/include/stddef.h`